MCombess/Plant_Health_sens_spec_workflow/README.md

 # (1) WorkflowSimulationStudyScript_feb25.R
 Script for simulating observation datasets of plant health inspectors surveying a given number of trees across two sites (with different true disease prevalence) with simulated sensitivity and specificity values.
 Bayesian modelling is applied to this observation dataset using 'Plummer M. Just Another Gibbs Sampler (JAGS) Version 4.3.0.
-2017.' and output files of model estimates and observation datasets are saved.
+2017.'
+Output files of model estimates and observation datasets are saved.

 # (2) Processing simulation output_Feb25.R
 Script to process the output from the modelling in (1) to provide model estimates of sensitivity and specificity values of individual simulated surveyors and compare with the actual sensitivity and specificity values